danielpcampagna/master-the-state-of-the-art/obsidian/works/raza2023a.md

 ---

 # Raza & Ahmed (2023) - The Semantic Data Sharing Platform using Blockchain: A GDPR Perspective

+This paper presents a blockchain-based semantic data-sharing platform designed for GDPR compliance.
+It provides a data provenance model through Hyperledger Fabric, Consent Ontology, and Data Privacy Vocabulary, ensuring compliance with GDPR obligations such as data retention, security, and consent management.

 ## Approach and Motivations